Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Data

-\subsubsection{Dependent variable}
+\subsection{Dependent variable}

-We employ carbon emission intensity (CEI) as the core indicator to measure regional carbon emission performance.
-CEI is defined as the amount of carbon emissions per unit of GDP, reflecting the carbon efficiency of regional economic activities.
+This study employs carbon emission intensity (CEI) as the core indicator to measure regional carbon emission performance.
+CEI is defined as the amount of carbon emissions per unit of Gross Domestic Product (GDP), reflecting the carbon efficiency of regional economic activities.

-Compared to total carbon emissions, CEI controls for differences in regional economic scale, providing a more accurate measure of green development performance across regions.
+Compared to total carbon emissions, CEI controls differences in regional economic scale, providing a more accurate measure of green development performance across regions.
 This makes it more suitable for analyzing the relationship between green finance development and regional carbon emissions, as it better reflects the environmental efficiency of economic activities under varying economic contexts.

-Following the method proposed by Wang et al. \cite{wang2022digital}, this study adopts the natural logarithm of carbon emissions per unit of GDP as the response variable.
+Following the method proposed by \cite{wang2022digital}, we adopt the natural logarithm of carbon emissions per unit of GDP as the response variable.
 The specific formula is as follows:

 where, for province $i$ in year $t$, CEI represents the logarithmic value of carbon emission intensity, $\mathrm{CO}_{2}$ denotes total carbon emissions, and GDP denotes gross domestic product.